certtools/intelmq-tutorial/lesson-2.md

 The Feodo tracker by abuse.ch provides some feeds, the [HTML "feed"](https://feodotracker.abuse.ch/browse/) provides the most information for the C&C server IP addresses including the country and the malware.

-Filter the data of the "Feodotracker Browse" feed on country Netherlands (country code "NL") and write the output to `/opt/intelmq/var/lib/bots/file-output/feodo-nl.txt`.
+Filter the data of the "Feodotracker Browse" feed on country Netherlands (country code "NL") and write the output to `/opt/intelmq/var/lib/bots/file-output/feodo-nl.txt` by adding the filter after the parser and connecting it to a newly created file output bot.

 ### Answer